-Your wife runs out to the 24 hour pharmacy for TUMS, but you both know better (you put your shoes on).
+Your wife runs out to the 24 hour pharmacy for TUMS, but you both know better (you put your shoes on while she’s gone).
 Remember, it’s called the ED now, not ER.
 Rebranded.
 A solid distraction, to focus you on erectile dysfunction instead of pain, but still, you don’t want to go barefoot.

-Here’s how to disorient people upon entry into the ED: don’t staff it.
+How to disorient people upon entry into the ED: don’t staff it.
 Works every time.
 We made it!
 Emergency care!
-Are…did we come in the right door?
+Are…was this the right door?

 Wait five minutes, ten.
 Guy walks out: “You need to be seen?”

 The other option: in the middle of a freezing January night, your wife turns to you and says, “Hey, hon?
 Want to see if the ED lobby is airing Friends reruns?”
-And you’re like, “Fuck yeah, then we’ll see if they have any rooms available.”
-(The irony: medical dates will become a thing for you, buuuuut more by necessity.)
+And you’re like, “Oh hell yeah.
+Then we’ll see if they have any rooms available?”
+(The irony: “medical dates” will become a reality for years to come.)

 And finally, opioids!